openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 //

 # Automation with GitHub Actions
-Hello everyone!
-My name is Ali, and I'm excited to be here as a mentee for the COBOL Programming Course.

-As part of my journey in this course, I've been tasked with an exciting project that I'd like to share with you today.
-My role has been to automate the process of running and testing COBOL programs using a tool called cobolcheck.

-Initially, we were planning to use Jenkins for this automation.
-However, after consulting with some experts in the field, we made an interesting pivot.
-We decided to go with GitHub Actions instead.
-This choice was made because GitHub Actions is more accessible and easier to understand, especially for those who might be new to automation or continuous integration.

-This shift to GitHub Actions has been an exciting part of the learning process.
-It's taught me the importance of flexibility in software development and how choosing the right tools can make a big difference in project efficiency.

-Now on the topic of GitHub actions…

 GitHub Actions allows you to automate workflows within your GitHub repository.
 We thought that it would be a powerful and easy to use platform for automating tasks related to Zowe CLI commands and running COBOL Check.
 It allows defining workflows in a YAML configuration file, similar to other CI/CD tools.

 This YAML file can specify Zowe CLI commands to be executed along with options for handling outputs and chaining actions.